astronomer/docs/learn/airflow-azure-container-instances.md

 ## Step 1: Create an Azure service principal

 An Azure service principal is required for external tools like Airflow to connect to your Azure resources.
 Identify the Azure resource group you want to create your ACI in (or create a new one), then create service principal with write access over that resource group.
-For more information, see [Use the portal to create an Azure AD application and service principal that can access resources](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal).
+For more information, see [Use the portal to create an Microsoft Entra ID application and service principal that can access resources](https://learn.microsoft.com/en-us/entra/identity-platform/howto-create-service-principal-portal).

 ## Step 2: Configure your Astro project